Connect with others who understand.

 • Fusion — A spine surgery that permanently connects vertebrae to correct vertebral abnormalities

-• Spine stabilization with implants — A spine surgery where medical instruments like plates or rods are inserted into the spine to stabilize it
+• Spine stabilization with implants — A spine surgery in which medical instruments like plates or rods are inserted into the spine to stabilize it

 • Prolotherapy — A nonsurgical option that uses injections into tendons or ligaments to help regenerate connective tissue, stabilize the neck, and potentially reverse some symptoms